IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 Once you have a VIAF permalink or another URL for the Person, **Click** the green **Create & Continue** button at the top-right of the authority creation interface to finalize the creation of this Authority

-> Note: if you initated the authority creation from the Subjects and Categories interface, this newly created authority will not automatically be linked as a subject to the citation.
+> Note: if you initated the authority creation from the [**Subjects and Categories interface**](#222-attaching-subjects-and-a-category), this newly created authority will not automatically be linked as a subject to the citation.
 You will have to search for and select the newly created authority in the Subjects and Categories interface

 [^ Up to Table of Contents](#table-of-contents)